aio-libs/sphinxcontrib-asyncio/docs/index.rst

 Authors and License
 -------------------

-The ``sphinxcontrib-asyncio`` package is written mostly by Andrew Svetlov.
+The ``sphinxcontrib-asyncio`` package is written by Andrew Svetlov.

 It's *Apache 2* licensed and freely available.